 All rights and freedoms set out in the Charter are guaranteed, subject to reasonable limitations under the terms of section 1.
-This has the effect, in combination with section 32 of the Charter (making the Charter binding on Parliament and the legislatures) and section 52 of the Constitution Act, 1982 6 (making the Constitution, of which the Charter is a part, the supreme law of Canada), of entrenching the rights and freedoms set out in the Charter.
+This has the effect, in combination with section 32 of the Charter (making the Charter binding on Parliament and the legislatures) and section 52 of the Constitution Act, 19827 (making the Constitution, of which the Charter is a part, the supreme law of Canada), of entrenching the rights and freedoms set out in the Charter.
 The invocation of section 33, and especially of section 33(2), pierces the wall of constitutional entrenchment and resurrects, in particular circumstances, the sovereignty of Parliament or a legislature.
 Consequently, the Charter is a unique combination of rights and freedoms, some of which are fully entrenched, others of which are entrenched unless overridden by Parliament or a legislature.

-Since the recollections of both participants in and observers of the 1980–1982 constitutional patriation process differ on this issue, the origins of section 33 can be described only in general terms.12 All the participants were probably familiar with the legislative human rights notwithstanding provisions then in existence at both the federal and provincial levels.
-It appears that a notwithstanding provision for the Charter was first proposed by Saskatchewan in the summer of 1980 during the deliberations of the Federal-Provincial Continuing Committee of Ministers Responsible for Constitutional Affairs.
-It was seen as a compromise between those for and those against an entrenched Charter of Rights.
+Since the recollections of both participants in and observers of the 1980–1982 constitutional patriation process differ on this issue, the origins of section 33 can be described only in general terms.
+All the participants were probably familiar with the legislative human rights notwithstanding provisions then in existence at both the federal and provincial levels.
+It appears that a notwithstanding provision for the Charter was first proposed by Saskatchewan in the summer of 1980 during the deliberations of the Federal–Provincial Continuing Committee of Ministers Responsible for Constitutional Affairs.
+It was seen as a compromise between those for and those against an entrenched Charter.
 The differences in view at that time, however, were too wide to be breached by this proposed compromise.13

 Once the September 1980 Federal–Provincial Conference of First Ministers had broken down, activity continued in the parliamentary, judicial and diplomatic arenas.
 Finally, on 28 September 1981, the Supreme Court of Canada rendered its decisions on three constitutional reference cases that had come to it from the Courts of Appeal of Manitoba, Newfoundland and Quebec.
 The Supreme Court concluded that the federal government had the strict legal right to engage in unilateral constitutional patriation but that, according to convention, it would need some degree of provincial support – less than unanimity but more than two provinces – to proceed.

-The First Ministers' Conference seemed to be at a stalemate on the afternoon of 4 November 1981 when the federal Minister of Justice, Jean Chrétien, and the Attorneys General of Ontario and Saskatchewan, Roy McMurtry and Roy Romanow, worked out a possible compromise.
-The text of the agreement ultimately drafted by officials, overnight and without Quebec's participation, included entrenchment of a Charter of Rights with a notwithstanding provision applicable to fundamental freedoms, legal rights and equality rights.
-On the draft's submission to the ministers and First Ministers, Mr. Chrétien said the federal government had agreed only that legal and equality rights could be overridden.
-Ultimately, Prime Minister Trudeau was persuaded to agree to the extension of the notwithstanding provision to fundamental freedoms, but only on condition that the provision as a whole be subject to a five‑year sunset and re-enactment clause.
+According to Mr. Chrétien, it was only then that the federal government had agreed that legal and equality rights could be overridden.
+That said, Prime Minister Pierre Elliott Trudeau was persuaded to agree to the extension of the notwithstanding provision to fundamental freedoms, but only on condition that the provision as a whole be subject to a five year sunset and re-enactment clause.
 Consequently, in public session on 5 November 1981, all governments, except that of Quebec, signed the constitutional accord containing the notwithstanding provision.15

 I am concerned about the fact that there are provisions for opting out in important areas.
 I want to give you an undertaking that I will do everything possible to urge the Legislature of New Brunswick not to use that opportunity, consistent with my firm view that if we are going to have rights, they must be shared by all Canadians, regardless of where they live.17